AldieNightStar/jj/README.md

 // Locate label with some name and pushes index to stack 'main' loc

-// Pushes to a stack value of current program pointer (execution position) here

 // Call some label and return back with 'ret' command 'main' call
 34 call